Medicine Overview of Panzel Injection

 However, the use of Panzel 40mg Injection is not advised along with other medicines used for the treatment of Helicobacter Pylori infection.

-Panzel 40mg Injection is safe to use in patients with liver+more
+Panzel 40mg Injection is probably safe to use in patients wi+more

 Severely interacts with other drugs like